chrished/intro_prog_py/README.md

 ## Class 1 - First Introduction to Python

-* Why programming in general?
-* Why python?
-* Some use cases
 * Basic introduction: Define variables, lists and dictionaries
 * Operators on numbers/strings
 * Data types